tlaukkan/reality-space/Readme.md

-# A-Frame Dataspace
+# A-Frame Dataspace Readme

-This library implements client server library for a-frame networking.
+This is work in progress...

+aframe-reality framework enables building networked extended reality (XR) experiences with A-Frame.

+aframe-dataspace servers provide a shared space to store and transmit scene data between browsers.

 ## Usage